-- in undertaking the budget preparation, a number of scenarios have been considered for income levels the attached budget projection is based on a prudent approach given the number of unknowns regarding the full lifting of restrictions and incorporates passenger levels achieved in 2021/22.
-Specifically, this cautious approach assumes subway patronage will be based on patronage levels achieved in October and November 2021 which reached 70% to 75% of pre covid levels.
-This was just prior to the emergence of the Omicron variant which resulted in additional restrictions in December and a drop in patronage to 58% of pre covid levels.
+• in undertaking the budget preparation, a number of scenarios have been considered for income levels - the attached budget projection is based on a prudent approach given the number of unknowns regarding the full lifting of restrictions and incorporates passenger levels achieved in 2021/22.
+Specifically, this cautious approach assumes subway patronage will be based on patronage levels achieved in October and November 2021 which reached 70% to 75% of pre-Covid levels.
+This was just prior to the emergence of the Omicron variant which resulted in additional restrictions in December and a drop in patronage to 58% of pre-Covid levels.

 It is anticipated that this percentage will increase from February onwards as a result of new guidance from the Scottish Government changing the 'work from home' message to a hybrid working model.
-The budget also incorporates a modest increase in Subway fares the first since April 2019.
-Details of which can be found in section 4 below. - the budget also acknowledges the will be negative impact to passenger numbers and Subway income from the introduction of free bus travel for under 22's (Young Persons' Free Bus Travel Scheme).
+The budget also incorporates a modest increase in Subway fares - the first since April 2019.
+Details of which can be found in section 4 below.

+the budget also acknowledges the will be negative impact to passenger numbers and Subway income from the introduction of free bus travel for under 22's (Young Persons' Free Bus Travel Scheme).
 It is difficult to quantify how significant the impact will be in 2022/23 in the absence of actual data but a phased reduction across the year culminating at 50% of under 22 patronage by the end of 2022/23 is assumed and the Subway income budget reflects this.
-As mentioned above Scottish Government covid support is not assumed at this stage for 2022/23 and SPT would need to make its case for further support if it was required.
+The Transport Minister Jenny Gilruth has agreed to meet SPT and Transport for Edinburgh to discuss this issue.
+As mentioned above Scottish Government Covid support is not assumed at this stage for 2022/23 and SPT would need to make its case for further support if it was required.
 The actual position for 2022/23 will clearly be dependent upon the restrictions in place, customer behaviours and support to public transport but based on current information is considered to be a balanced approach;